Embotics/Scenarios/Deploy-User-Provided-Terraform-Configurations/README.md

 1. Click **Save** to save the form.

 ### Create the Terraform deployment approval workflow
 Next, you must create the approval workflow to run the Terraform generate the Terraform plan and have it approved.
 You can import an existing workflow definition that is provided from the Scenarios repository.
-See [Importing and Exporting Workflow Definitions](http://docs.embotics.com/vCommander/exporting-and-importing-workflows.htm) for more information.
+See [Exporting and Importing Workflow Definitions](https://docs.embotics.com/vCommander/exporting-and-importing-workflows.htm) for more information.

 **Note:** The workflow definition that you will import has steps that contain credentials.
 Therefore credentials with the same name must exist on the vCommander installation where you're importing the file.
 For the workflow definition to successfully import, you can either add the appropriate credentials to vCommander or edit the workflow definition in a text editor to remove the credential names before you import it.